Gabe397/IS373WordPress/wordpress/readme.md

 * If it’s connection error then edit php.ini to Uncomment mysqli.
 You may be using the wrong ini file so Put a file in the project called test.php and out one function phpinfo(); and then go to this file when the server is started and it will show you the configuration and you can see where the php.ini file is being loaded.
 * If you're unable to access the wordpress site from Phpstorm (edited).
 What you want to do is download and install xampp xampp has a Wordpress module which makes this fairly simple.
 You need to download the module from the same site you found the xampp.exe.
 It does not come pre-installed (edited) all you do is create a /testsite directory within the /htdocs directory or /www whichever directory serves your pages once you do that extract the new version of wordpress you downloaded to that folder now go into the xampp control panel start Apache and MySql from within that once you do that click  the 'Admin" button for MySql it will navigate you to the php myAdmin portal after you do that you want to log in and create a database with the same name as the folder in which you saved wp after doing so you need to navigate to the wp-admin file folder within the wordpress directory within the browser for example my url would be something like 127.0.0.1/testsite/wordpress/wp-admin/setup-config.php it's going to serve you a WP installation for a new site fill in the data fields as you normally would and you're done it's going to generate a strong password for you.
 If you don't feed it one , if you lose it you cannot access the admin page and you're SOL.
-*
+* If your server test is failing when you are testing connection your SQL80 might be turned off.
+So you will need to go into your task manager and then services and manually start it.
+* If you are unable to add your partner on Git because they dont have access you will have to add them and remain leader for the rest of the project.